Skip to content

 • Ask your Pupil Librarians to make a display on sports books in your school library.
 Add a gallery of photographs of the book jackets, and incorporate fun props and football paraphernalia to further bring the display to life

-With a little effort, book chat around football and non-fiction can be an excellent way to engage all pupils with the library and its activities, including those who previously did not think that the library could provide them with recreational reading linked to their passion for sport.
+With a little effort, book chat around football and non-fiction can be an excellent way to engage more children with the library and its activities, including those who previously did not think that the library could provide them with recreational reading linked to their passion for sport.

 Back to top